WOMEN IN INDUSTRY

 HELPING YOU FIND AND FORGE YOUR OWN PATH

 An initiative to draw qualified women professionals to the construction and agricultural equipment dealer industry.

-The EDA Women in Industry Founders Group, a group of women in c-level, general manager and dealer principal positions from EDA membership, have been meeting monthly since September of 2020.
+The NAEDA Women in Industry Founders Group, a group of women in c-level, general manager and dealer principal positions from NAEDA membership, have been meeting monthly since September of 2020.
 During their video conference calls, the founder’s group discusses common business issues relating to women and the industry in general and discuss how to attract more women into the industry and ensure their success.

 To inspire and draw women into the equipment dealer industry by offering resources and a network that foster professional success while furthering the mission of the NAEDA.

 “Our industry has historically been male-dominated,” said Kim Rominger, President & CEO of NAEDA.
 “But we’re seeing more women in dealerships and in leadership roles and we want to make sure those women feel welcome and empowered in their roles.
 Anne, as an industry leader herself, is a perfect facilitator for this group and we’re proud to have partnered with her on the Women in Industry Initiative.”